Skip to content

 Display Lines

 In the log data list, the trigger time and content of each log are displayed by default.
-You can use the "Display Lines" option to choose to display "1 line", "3 lines", "10 lines", or "All content" to view the complete log information.
+You can use the "Display Lines" option to choose to display "1 line", "3 lines", "10 lines", or "All content" to view complete log information.

 Settings